 In the file photo, Ram Nath Kovind, President of India is seen presenting the Nari Shakti Puraskar award to Malvika!

 Recalling the memory of receiving the Nari Shakti Puraskar award from President Ram Nath Kovind, Malvika Iyer with a bright smile adds, " It's the highest civilian honour for women in India.
 Well, it was indeed the amazing moment of my life.
 To have my work recognized by the Ministry of Women and Child Development and the President of India.
 Being inside the Rashtrapati Bhavan, walking the red carpet, meeting the President and interacting with him.
 It’s the most prestigious award I’ve received till date and the most special one!"

 In the file photo, Prime Minister Narendra Modi is seen interacting with the recipients of Nari Shakti award.
 While sharing this picture on Instagram Malvika wrote: A beautiful moment captured when the Honorable Prime Minister Narendra Modi called me 'Phenomenal Woman'!

-Malvika Iyer is a just like any other millennial but with a story of her own.
+Malvika Iyer is a just like any other millennial but her life story is incredible.
 Malvika Iyer is a bomb blast survivor who lost both her hands at the tender age of 13 in a grenade explosion.
-From losing her hands to overcoming obstacles and becoming an activist and a winning the Nari Shakti Puraskar award; the journey has been an incredible one.
-Malvika posts stunning pictures on Instagram from her ramp walk to motivational speeches and much more.
+However, the setback did not dither her from taking up challenges, she became an activist and won the Nari Shakti Puraskar award.
+Prime Minister Narendra Modi has called her 'Phenomenal Woman'!
 Here's a look at the true inspiration diva's life in pictures!
 All pictures are from Malvika's Instagram account